 Irrigation and flood waters have "shaped" the area and local farmers are coming up with innovative ways to manage rising water tables and supply variability.

-We travel on to the beautiful town of Strathalbyn, on the banks of the Angas River, for dinner and overnight.
+We travel on to the beautiful town of Strathalbyn, on the banks of the Angas River, for overnight.
+Free evening.

 This morning we head south through rolling farmlands and onto the port town of Goolwa.
 We stretch our legs for a few minutes in Goolwa before boarding the bus and crossing the infamous bridge to Hindmarsh Island.
 It’s then about a 10 minute drive to the best viewing point for the Murray River mouth and the sand dredges at work keeping the river mouth open.